remla2025-team16/lib-version/README.md

 # lib-version

 **Overview**
 A version-aware utility library used by the `app` to log or display component versions.
+The personal contribution can be seen from `ACTIVITY.md`.

 #### **Features**